rvion/CushyStudio/README.md

 -   💪 From 0 to 100 in no time

     -   Modularize, reuse, and grow your toolset
-    -   Share your actions with the world
+    -   Share your deck/cards with the world

 ## 1.3. **Cards** are easy to share